-Install iOS 13 for Better Security
+Install iOS 13.2.2 for Better Security

-If security is important to you, think about installing the iOS 13 update right away.
+If security is important to you, think about installing the iOS 13.2.2 update right away.

-iOS 13 brings new security patches to your iPhone.
-If you're interested in the exact nature of these improvements, you can read about them over on Apple's website (when they've published).
+If you missed iOS 13.1.1, you get its fixes with iOS 13.2.2. iOS 13.1.1 brought a security patch for a third-party keyboard issue to your iPhone.
+If you're interested in the particulars, you can read about them over on Apple's website.

-If you skipped iOS 12.4.1 or any older versions of iOS 12, you'll get their security patches with your iOS 13 update.
+If you skipped iOS 12.4.1 or any older versions of iOS 12, you'll get their security patches with your iOS 13.2.2 update.

 iOS 12.4.1 only had one patch on board, but Apple's iOS 12.4 brought 19 security patches to the iPhone.
 If you're interested in the specifics, you can read about them on right here.

-In addition to those patches, iOS 13 comes with some security and privacy upgrades including improved anti-tracking features in Safari and the ability to get rid of location metadata in your photos.
+In addition to those patches, iOS 13 itself comes with some security and privacy upgrades including improved anti-tracking features in Safari and the ability to get rid of location metadata in your photos.